 1. Does Prevacid cause fatigue?
 While Prevacid does not classically cause fatigue, it is possible.
 Fatigue is a rare side effect of many medications .
 The best thing would be if you ask your doctor if you could stop the Prevacid for a few days, and see if the fatigue resolves, if it doesn't, it is likely not related to the medication.
 2. Can a Vitamin D deficiency be related to GERD ?
 While vitamin D deficiency can be linked to an increased susceptibility to several chronic diseases such as high blood pressure , tuberculosis , cancer , peridontal disease, multiple sclerosis , chronic pain , depression and schizophrenia , there is no known link to GERD.
 3. For over a month, I have had pain in my chest and it feels like food is trapped behind my breastbone.
 I have had panic attacks and it feels like I'm always full.
 An antacid helps calm the symptoms.
 Does this sound familiar?
 While the symptoms are non-specific, and ...

-Before taking naproxen, tell your doctor or
+Before taking magnesium salicylate, tell your doctor or

-pharmacist if you are allergic to it; or to aspirin or other NSAIDs (such as ibuprofen,
+pharmacist if you are allergic to it; or to aspirin or other NSAIDs (e.g.,

-celecoxib); or if you have any other allergies.
+ibuprofen, naproxen, salsalate); or if you have any other allergies.
 This

 product may contain inactive ingredients, which can cause allergic reactions or

+other problems.
 Talk to your pharmacist for more details.

-Before taking this medication, tell your doctor or
+Before using this medication, tell your doctor or

 pharmacist your medical history, especially of:

-asthma (including a history of worsening breathing
+aspirin-sensitive asthma (a history of worsening breathing

 with runny/stuffy nose after taking aspirin or other NSAIDs)

-Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
+You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.